 The "Updated Molecular Testing Guideline for the Selection Of Lung Cancer Patients For Treatment With Targeted Tyrosine Kinase Inhibitors (TKI)" continues to set evidence-based standards for clinical molecular testing of non-small cell lung cancers (NSCLC) that effectively guides targeted therapy and treatment.

-The College of American Pathologists, the International Association for the Study of Lung Cancer, and the Association for Molecular Pathology followed up their 2013 evidence-based guideline to address the rapid advancements in the understanding of lung cancer, and corresponding growth in available molecularly-targeted therapies.
+We followed up on our 2013 evidence-based guideline to address the rapid advancements in the understanding of lung cancer, and corresponding growth in available molecularly-targeted therapies.
 NSCLC patients whose tumors harbor specific molecular alterations may be candidates for targeted TKI therapy, which may improve survival and quality of life.

 The updated guideline strengthens or reaffirms the majority of 2013 recommendations for patients with lung adenocarcinoma, and it also recommends testing for some new genes.
 Most notably, it provides answers to these important clinical questions: